 - A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The School District, like other state and local governments, uses fund accounting to ensure and demonstrate compliance with finance related legal requirements.
 All of the funds of the School District can be divided into two categories: governmental funds and fiduciary funds. - Governmental funds are used to account for essentially the same functions reported as governmental activities in the district-wide financial statements.
-However, unlike the district-wide financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
+However, unlike the districtwide financial statements, governmental fund financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
 Such information may be useful in evaluating the School District's near-term financing requirements. - Because the focus of governmental funds is narrower than that of the district-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the district-wide financial statements.
-By doing so, readers may better understand the long-term impact of the governmental fund statement of revenues, expenditures and changes in fund balances provide a reconciliation to facilitate this comparison between governmental funds and governmental activities. - The School District maintains five individual governmental funds; General Fund, Capital Projects Fund, Special Aid Fund, School Lunch Fund and Special Purpose Fund.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balances for the General Fund and Capital Projects Fund, which are considered to be major funds.
-Data for the other three governmental funds are combined into a single, aggregated presentation.
+By doing so, readers may better understand the long-term impact of the government's near-term financing decisions.
+Both the governmental fund balance sheet and the governmental fund statement of revenues, expenditures and changes in fund balances provide a reconciliation to facilitate this comparison between governmental funds and governmental activities. - The School District maintains five individual governmental funds; General Fund, Capital Projects Fund, Special Aid Fund, School Lunch Fund and Special Purpose Fund.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balances for the General Fund, Capital Projects Fund and Special Aid Fund, which are considered to be major funds.
+Data for the other two governmental funds are combined into a single, aggregated presentation.
 Individual fund data for each of these non-major governmental funds is provided in the form of combining statements elsewhere in this report. - The School District adopts an annual budget for its General Fund.
 A budgetary comparison statement has been provided for the General Fund within the basic financial statements to demonstrate compliance with the budget.